jakybin/Algorithm/README.md

 > Note:
 > Your algorithm should have a linear runtime complexity.
 Could you implement it without using extra memory?

+Idea: If we can use extra memory, we can easily solve it using a hashmap.

+If can not use extra memory, you need to be aware of "Bit manipulation".

+N1 ^ N2 ^ N1 ^ N2 ^ N3 = N3

 ### Solution
 **Java**
 ```java